Illustration of men with varying leg sizes.

 Now, to be clear, the heart specialist didn’t say that lifting weights is what caused my health to improve.
 He certainly didn’t say that it was the squatting and deadlifting that had improved my health.
 But adding up all those pieces, my health had taken a profound turn for the better.
 I had gone from high risk to low risk.

-The research looking into lower-body strength is compelling, too.
-Here’s a study looking at the brain function of identical twins as they age.
-The guys with the stronger legs had better brain function and more grey matter than their identical twins, showing that lifting heavy can physically change our brains.
+The research on lower-body strength is compelling, too.
+Here’s a study on the brain function of identical twins as they age.
+The guys with stronger legs had better brain function and more grey matter than their identical twins, showing that lifting heavy can physically change our brains.

 Doing a ten-rep set of squats, especially once we get strong at them, is quite similar to doing a hundred-meter sprint in terms of how much it demands of both our aerobic and anaerobic systems.
 If we rest a couple of minutes and then do another set, and then another, then we’re essentially doing high-intensity interval training (HIIT).
 We’re combining intense exercise with short periods of rest, and the effect on our general health can be profound.